 What is Dinosaur Provincial Park?

-Located approximately 30 miles outside of Calgary in Alberta, Canada, Dinosaur Provincial Park is a fascinating area to explore and learn about.
+Located approximately 30 miles outside of Calgary in Alberta, Canada, Dinosaur Provincial Park is fascinating to explore and learn about.
 Although the park is a dry badlands area today, it is far from what it looked like millions of years ago!

 However, this climate did not last forever.
 The rivers dried up, and the forests disappeared.
 As the area changed, the conditions were perfect for preserving fossils.
 Dinosaurs, marine life, and other flora and fauna were perfectly preserved through time.